MicrosoftDocs/azure-backup-multi-disk-crash-consistent-snapshots-private-preview/articles/multi-disk-crash-consistent-snapshot.md

 ***Note***

 - *If you protect a VM using the above policy in any of the regions where Azure Backup has deployed this feature, VM will have crash-consistent snapshots only.
-Even if Azure Backup deploys this feature in new regions and you have a VM protected using the above backup policy in any of those regions, it'll also have crash-consistent snapshots only.*
+Even if Azure Backup deploys this feature in new regions and you have a VM protected using the above Backup Policy in any of those regions, it'll also have crash-consistent snapshots only.*
 - *If you protect a VM using the above policy in any region where Azure Backup has not deployed this feature, it will continue with the default app-consistent snapshot.*
-- *VMs in regions where this feature is enabled by Azure Backup and which are in the enrolled subscription and protected using Enhanced Policy (but not with a policy created with crash-consistent only option) will also have crash-consistent snapshots generated if application-consistent snapshot generations fails due to some issues.*
+- *VMs in regions where this feature is enabled by Azure Backup and which are in the enrolled subscription and protected using Enhanced Policy (but not with a policy created with option ***Only crash-consistent snapshot (private preview)*** as mentioned above) will also have crash-consistent snapshots generated if application-consistent/ file-consistent snapshot generation fails due to some issues.*